- Support Us

 Science Fusion is great for kids and adults alike.
 Activities are included in museum admission.
 Up to four children get in free with each full price adult (from 1-4 p.m. at the box office).

-Congratulations to Adrianna Pollak from Cloquet Senior High School!
+Congratulations to Mariah Reyes from Cass Lake-Bena High School!

-Adrianna is one of four winners of the 2014 Donaldson Science Award and will be formally recognized during the Science Fusion: American Indians in Science event.
+Mariah is one of the winners of the 2015 Donaldson Science Award and was formally recognized during the Science Fusion: American Indians in Science event.

 American Indians in Science is a Native American Family Technology Journey program.